sdillingham/portfolio/src/pages/blog/heros-journey/index.md

 date: "2019-09-28"
 contentType: "article"
 title: "The Design Loop and The Hero’s Journey"
-teaser: "What Joseph Campbell can teach us about design process"
+teaser: "Finding echoes of the monomyth in the design process"
 ---

 Signal Sciences' design team started 2020 by codifying our design process.
 We borrowed heavily from Buzzfeed’s [Design Loop](https://medium.com/buzzfeed-design/introducing-buzzfeeds-design-process-4fefbdcd83ea), modifying it to fit our needs: